looCiprian/GC2-sheet/README.md

 Furthermore, the program will interact only with Google's domains (*.google.com) to make detection more difficult.

-PS: Please don't upload the compiled binary on VirusTotal :)

 # Set up

 1. **Build executable**